Villavu/Simba/Doc/sphinx/scriptref/sqlite.rst

     function sqlite_errmsg(index : integer) : string;

 Returns the error message returned by the last SQLite library call.
 You must provide an index to a database handle.
-If not error has occurred, this will return 'not an error'.
+If no error has occurred, this will return 'not an error'.

 *Example:*